 Trauma fractures our normal sense of the timeline, we get caught in a limbic loop.
-Any similar kind of event is enough to trigger one to the state of helplessness.
+Any similar kind of event is enough to trigger one to a state of helplessness.
 For me, any male-sexual interest would send me back in time.
-I was unable to deal with romantic relationships and the only relationship I had was with a man, 20 years my senior – the father-figure I desperately craved for.
+I was unable to deal with romantic relationships and the only relationship I had was with a man, 20 years my senior – the father figure I desperately craved for.

 Only until I could release that pain which I had suppressed did I start feeling present.
-Healing that wounded little girl, helped release the psychic armor I carried in my heart and body.
+The healing of that wounded little girl helped release the psychic armor I carried in my heart and body.
 I did not have to hold it all in, to be strong, to carry on.

 Shedding The Layers – Trauma Identity